GeorgGrebenyuk/osm.three.js/README.md

 Custom implementation of viewer the vector-OSM (OpenStreetMap) files using `jquery` (reading xml) and `threejs` (visualize graphics).

 # Using
-Load your OSM-file to web-space and wait file's parsing.
+Load your OSM-file to web-space in  https://georggrebenyuk.github.io/threeJS_sample/, and wait file's parsing.
 Enjoy!

 # How OSM-file is readed?